e-Profits: A Business-Aligned Evaluation Metric for Profit-Sensitive Customer Churn Prediction: Discussion and Implications

-Our findings across the IBM and Maven datasets reveal consistent patterns that underscore the practical value of using \textit{e-Profits} as an evaluation metric for churn prediction models.
-Traditional performance metrics such as AUC and F1-score did not consistently identify the most financially effective models.
-For instance, classifiers like LGBM and CatBoost, which did not top the rankings under accuracy or AUC, emerged as highly profitable when evaluated using \textit{e-Profits}.
+Our findings across the IBM and Maven datasets reveal consistent patterns that underscore the practical value of using \emph{e-Profits} as an evaluation metric for churn prediction models.
+Traditional performance metrics such as AUC and F1-score do not consistently identify the most financially effective models.
+For instance, classifiers such as LightGBM and CatBoost, which do not always top the rankings under Accuracy or AUC, emerge as highly profitable when evaluated using \emph{e-Profits}.
 This reordering highlights a critical discrepancy between predictive correctness and financial value, underscoring the limitations of relying solely on statistical metrics for real-world business decisions.

-Moreover, \textit{e-Profits} proved especially effective in identifying models that excel within high-value customer segments.
-In both datasets, CatBoost and GBC generated the highest profits when analysis was focused on the top 20\% of customers sorted by predicted churn risk and estimated profitability.
-These models were not necessarily the best according to traditional metrics, reinforcing the importance of adopting evaluation criteria that prioritise return on investment (ROI) over aggregate accuracy.
-The ability to tailor model evaluation towards strategic, high-impact interventions makes \textit{e-Profits} a valuable tool for resource-constrained retention campaigns.
+Moreover, \emph{e-Profits} proves especially effective in identifying models that excel within high-value customer segments.
+Across both datasets, models such as LightGBM and XGBoost frequently deliver the highest profitability when evaluation is restricted to the top 20\% of customers ranked by expected profit.
+These models are not necessarily preferred under traditional metrics, reinforcing the importance of evaluation criteria that prioritise return on investment (ROI) over aggregate predictive accuracy.
+The ability to tailor model evaluation toward strategic, high-impact interventions makes \emph{e-Profits} particularly suitable for resource-constrained retention campaigns.

 These results confirm that explicitly coupling churn risk with heterogeneous customer value and intervention cost leads to systematically different model rankings than accuracy-based evaluation.
 Models with similar AUC or F1-score can differ substantially in how they prioritise high-CLV customers or avoid costly false positives.
 By translating predictions into per-customer economic outcomes, \emph{e-Profits} amplifies these differences and reveals profit-relevant distinctions that remain invisible to purely statistical metrics.